llianga/RLSTCcode/README.md

 # Sub-trajectory Clustering with Deep Reinforcement Learning
-This is a python implementation of the paper 'Sub-trajectory Clustering with Deep Reinforcement Learning'
+This is a python implementation of the paper 'Sub-trajectory Clustering with Deep Reinforcement Learning'.

 ## Requirements
 - Ubuntu OS